 Now it’s clear that in order to change the time zone we need to put right data in these registry values.

 Now the question is how to get these values for the time zone you want to set?
 It’s very simple.
 You just need to set the time to your desired time zone using GUI (timedate.cpl) and then capture the registry values by exporting the registry key TimeZoneInformation to a reg file.
 Whenever you want to set the time zone from command line just run the exported .reg file and then reboot the machine to make the changes effective.
 You can run the .reg command from a batch file also.

 The above method works for all Windows versions – XP, Windows 7, Server 2003 and Server 2008.

 There’s another method in circulation for setting time zone from command prompt.

 RunDLL32.exe shell32.dll,Control_RunDLL timedate.cpl,,/Z Central Standard Time

-When I have tested the command on XP, I have found that it does not work for all the timezones.
+When I had tested the command on XP, I found that it does not work for all the timezones.
 In Windows 7, it does not work at all.
 It just opens the time and date configuration window.